-- 1. In the Navigation Tree of Netscape Console, select an Administration Server and open its console. - 2.
-Double-click Logging Options - 3.
-In the Logging Options window, enter new paths as necessary:
+- 1. In the Navigation Tree of Netscape Console, select an Administration Server and open its console. - Double-click Logging Options - In the Logging Options window, enter new paths as necessary:

 Access Log - Log File.
 Enter a path to the directory where you want the administration server to store the access log file.
 You can enter an absolute path or a path relative to your server root directory.
-To deactivate access logging, leave this field blank.

 Error Log - Log File.
 Enter the path to the directory where you want the Administration Server to store the error log file.
-To deactivate error logging, leave this field blank.